hparmar2907/hparmar-dataviz-portfolio/critique-by-design.md

 _List any references you used here._

 ## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+All ideas, analysis, and design decisions in this project are entirely my own.
+I used AI tools (specifically GitHub Copilot) only for minor rephrasing and grammatical improvements to make my written reflections clearer and more concise.
+No AI assistance was used for concept development, critique insights, or visualization design.